oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LidarObjectDetection-PointPillars/README.md

 > environment by sourcing  the `setvars` script located in
 > the root of your oneAPI installation.
 >
+> Linux:
-> Linux Sudo: . /opt/intel/oneapi/setvars.sh
+> - For system wide installations: . /opt/intel/oneapi/setvars.sh
+> - For private installations: . ~/intel/oneapi/setvars.sh
 >
-> Linux User: . ~/intel/oneapi/setvars.sh
+> Windows:
+> - C:\Program Files(x86)\Intel\oneAPI\setvars.bat
 >
-> Windows: C:\Program Files(x86)\Intel\oneAPI\setvars.bat
->
 >For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

-1. Prepare the environment to be able to use the Intel® Distribution of OpenVINO™ toolkit and oneAPI
+1. Prepare the environment to be able to use the Intel&reg; Distribution of OpenVINO™ toolkit and oneAPI
 ```
 $ source /opt/intel/openvino_2021/bin/setupvars.sh
 $ source /opt/intel/oneapi/setvars.sh